Aki0x137/Obsidian-Backups/Rust Notes/Data Type Size.md

 ```
 - The compiler automatically converts `&[i32; 3]` into `&[i32]`, carrying the length of the array as metadata.
 2. **From `String` to `str`**
-    - The `String` type is a heap-allocated, growable string, whereas `str` is an unsized string slice.
+    - The `String` type is a heap-allocated, grow-able string, whereas `str` is an unsized string slice.
 You can coerce `&String` to `&str`.
     - The coercion works because `String` implements `Deref<Target = str>`.
 ```rust
 fn greet(name: &str) {